Islam in Thailand: Malay Muslims

 In the three southernmost border provinces, the vast majority of the local Muslim population is predominantly Malay, amounting to about 80 percent of the region's population.
 Thai Malays speak Kelantan-Pattani Malay, which is different from the Malay language.

-The high number of Malay origin inhabitants in the southern region is due to the historical nature of the area, which contains parts of the Patani Kingdom, an Islamic Malay kingdom established in the 19th century, but later annexed to Siam since the early Ayutthaya Kingdom.
+The high number of Malay origin inhabitants in the southern region is due to the historical nature of the area, which contains parts of the Patani Kingdom, an Islamic Malay kingdom established approximately 1500 CE, but later annexed to Siam since the early Ayutthaya Kingdom.
 Similarly, there is an ethnic Thai minority in northern Malaysia.